harvard-lil/website-static/app/_interviews/rebecca-cremona.md

 slug: rebecca-cremona
 image: rebecca-cremona.png
 bio: >
-  Rebecca Cremona is Senior Software Engineer at the Library Innovation Lab at Harvard Law School and lead engineer of the Perma.cc project.
+  Rebecca Cremona is Senior Software Engineer at the Library Innovation Lab at Harvard Law School and lead engineer of the <a href="http://Perma.cc" target="_blank">Perma.cc</a> project.
 date: 2025-01-20
-pull-quote: "I think that if you have everything, you have nothing.
-It's all the grains of sand at the beach."
+quote-card: "I would assemble a huge panel of staff from all kinds of backgrounds and all kinds of geographies to try and curate what we were trying to save for a century or not."
 custom-css: ['interview-series']
 ---